-The best dedicated teams are reasonably autonomous and self-managing on a daily level.
-But that said, they won’t be able to reach that goal at the outset and to avoid blockage that would hurt production once they are at speed (one of the key reasons to have a dedicated team), if they don’t have real-time communication and collaboration with the client organization and product managers.
-With offshore teams, it takes additional mitigation to assure communication delays don’t result in team members “sitting on their hands” while they wait for answers and so that they don’t find themselves involved in rework because they went off in a direction without adequate understanding.
+The best-dedicated teams are reasonably autonomous and self-managing on a daily level.
+But that said, they won’t be able to reach that goal at the outset and to avoid blockage that would hurt production once they are at speed (one of the key reasons to have a dedicated team) if they don’t have real-time communication and collaboration with the client organization and product managers.
+With offshore teams, it takes additional mitigation to assure communication delays don’t result in team members “sitting on their hands” while they wait for answers and so that they don’t find themselves involved in the rework because they went off in a direction without adequate understanding.
 With that in mind, the best answer is to find teams within a reasonable offset from prime work hours, usually not more than two or three hours either way.
-That generally gives enough time to complete the communication loop during the work day and continue without serious blockage.
+That generally gives enough time to complete the communication loop during the workday and continue without serious blockage.
 For that reason, nearshore teams that have the experience and communications ability necessary should be high on your list of options if you need an outsourced, dedicated team.

 - Just as members of a dedicated team should be skill and personality matched, the vendor and client relationship should also be able to operate at a partnership level with recognized goals, risks and value for each side.
 There is no point in trying to bend organizational cultures to fit the relationship.
 This again points clearly towards working with companies and teams that have a cultural affinity and regional understanding of your business culture, rather than trying to reform your internal organization.